 Much better than its reputation

 Daniel Resch also happens to know why “Schepsernes” is still viewed with scepticism by some: “Back in the day, when the sheep were taken down from the mountain pastures in September after a long summer, everyone who had helped and the whole family were invited to eat “Schepsernes”.
 This usually entailed slaughtering an old sheep, so that everybody’s belly could be filled, which had a very particular and unique flavour.
 And once the stew started to cool down amid the big feast, it began to develop a very strong “sheep-like” taste and smell, which ended up ruining the traditional dish’s reputation for some time.
 However, everyone would be in for a good surprise if they only took a culinary leap of faith — today, lamb meat is used exclusively for Schepserne, which has a much more delicate flavour!”

 The stew dish is trending again, making new culinary friends.
-Daniel Resch’s restaurant always has lamb dishes on the menu, but after the short autumn break, when the business opens its doors again on 16 November, it’s Schepsernes-time at “Liebe Heimat”.
+Daniel Resch’s restaurant always has lamb dishes on the menu, but after the short autumn break, when the business opens its doors again in November, it’s Schepsernes-time at “Liebe Heimat”.
 That’s also when head chef Sebastian Meszaros gets to do what he does best.
 The experienced chef gladly reveals the “Liebe Heimat’s” traditional recipe, with which anybody can cook the typical Pinzgau dish right at home.

 Schepserne á la “Liebe Heimat”